-Why Kovera is the 2026 standard for agentic governance
+Why Kovera is the runtime firewall for AI agents

 Autonomous agents are no longer experiments in a lab.
-They file tickets, run shells, call MCP tools, and touch production data.
-The question is not whether your organization will run agents—it is whether every action is verified at runtime with a cryptographic audit trail, or left to brittle, static guardrails that fail the moment the model finds a new synonym for “exfiltrate.”
+They file tickets, run shells, call tools, and touch production data.
+The question is not whether your organization will run agents—it is whether every action is stopped or approved in real time with a tamper-proof audit trail, or left to brittle text filters that fail the moment the model finds a new way to cause damage.

 The cloud security moment of 2012—replayed for agents